openplanetary/openplanetary.github.io/CONTRIBUTE.md

 #### Gist and Syntax highlighting

-The easiest way to achieve automatic syntax highlighting for most programming languages within a post is, rather than include a [markdown code block](https://guides.github.com/features/mastering-markdown/) is to use a Gist, which renders already code and even Jupyter notebooks (.ipynb), e.g. with:
+The easiest way to achieve automatic syntax highlighting for most programming languages within a post, rather than include a [markdown code block](https://guides.github.com/features/mastering-markdown/), is to use a [gist](https://gist.github.com/), which renders already code and even Jupyter notebooks (.ipynb), e.g. with:

 ```
 {% gist user/dac0f38f4991f8da9fcfe3722728ce16 %}